sarahmcdougall/ml-pregnancy-outcomes/README.md

 This repository contains the Jupyter Notebooks, external resources, and constructed dataframes used to construct machine learning models for prediction of adverse pregnancy outcomes using the [MIMIC-IV dataset](https://www.nature.com/articles/s41597-022-01899-x).

 ## Directory Structure
-- `notebooks` - contains Jupyter Notebooks used for preprocessing, EDA, and model construction
+- `notebooks` - contains Jupyter Notebooks used for preprocessing, EDA, and model construction.
+Note that the notebooks have numbers appended to the end of their file names.
+The numbers represent the general order in which the notebooks should be run.
+While not all notebooks are dependent on the results of another, many of the notebooks do depend on the CSV output of previous notebooks.
 - `final_dfs` - final dataframes used for model construction
 - `resources` - external resources used for data pre-processing, filtering, and mapping